Dmedi99/Flatiron-FrontEnd-Phase-1-project/README.md

 ## How It Works

-1. **Displaying Board Games**: Upon loading the website, the hottest board games are fetched from the BoardGameGeek API and displayed in a list format.
-Each item in the list includes the name of the game and the year it was published.
+1. **Displaying Board Games**: Upon loading the website, the hottest board games are fetched from the db.json file and displayed in a list format.
+Each item in the list includes the name of the game, playtime, publisher and the rating.

 2. **Searching for Games**: Users can use the search form to find specific board games by name.
 When a search term is entered, the application fetches the games from the API and filters the list based on the search criteria.
 The filtered results are then displayed.